RokuX9/react-around-auth/README.md

-# Project 10 - Around React
+# Project 14 - Around React-Auth

-This project is about using React to recreate the last project, which was built with vanilla JS. it uses hooks to add interactivity to the site.
+This a middle-project for connecting the last frontend project (Around-React) with our backend project (Around-Express). its main goal is user authentication. it also makes use of React-Router for functional navigation.

 ## Technologies:

-HTML, CSS, JS, React
+HTML, CSS, JS, React, React-Router

-## whats next?
-adding login to the site

-link to Github page: https://RokuX9.github.io/around-react